chi0tzp/KineticX-Downloader/README.md

 ## TODO

 - [ ] Add script for extracting frames from downloaded video.
-In the meantime, you may take a look at [here](https://github.com/chi0tzp/PyVideoFramesExtractor).
+In the meantime, you may take a look at this [repo](https://github.com/chi0tzp/PyVideoFramesExtractor).